device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/storage-arrays.md

 ### View Storage Arrays Mapped to Devices

-Devices that have attached storage arrays display links to those arrays in the **Parts** tab of the device view page.
+Devices with attached storage arrays display links to those arrays in the **Parts** tab of the device view page.
 The example below shows the **Parts** tab of a physical device with a link to storage.

 <ThemedImage
   alt="Physical device example"